filipelsilva/dotfiles/README.md

 don't like it, I suggest using a package that provides completion, or running the completion assistant and defining the settings yourself: `autoload -U zsh-newuser-install && zsh-newuser-install -f`.

+### dunstrc

+Just some gruvbox colors and minor changes to geometry and behavior.